-The Primary Physics Professional Learning course (P3L) from The Ogden Trust is delivered through CPD days hosted nationally by independent schools and universities.
+The Primary Physics Professional Learning course (P3L) is a physics CPD programme from The Ogden Trust for primary teachers; it is delivered through training days hosted nationally by independent schools and universities.
 P3L is designed to cover the key concepts of the physics primary curriculum, but provides clear cross-curricular links to other areas.

 The hands-on practical workshops are full of ideas for working scientifically and incorporating maths and English skills development in the context of science.